-Our capital expenditures have been incurred primarily in relation to (i) the acquisition of computer equipment and construction of data centers relating to our Cloud business and the operation of our mobile platforms and websites; (ii) the acquisition of infrastructure for logistics services and direct sales businesses; and (iii) the acquisition of land use rights and construction of corporate campuses and office facilities.
-In fiscal years 2021, 2022 and 2023, our capital expenditures totaled RMB41,450 million, RMB53,309 million and RMB34,330 million (US\$4,999 million), respectively.
+Our capital expenditures have been incurred primarily in relation to (i) the acquisition of computer equipment and construction of data centers relating to our Cloud business and the operation of our mobile platforms and websites; (ii) the acquisition of land use rights and construction of corporate campuses and office facilities and (iii) the acquisition of infrastructure for logistics services and direct sales businesses.
+In fiscal years 2020, 2021 and 2022, our capital expenditures totaled RMB32,550 million, RMB41,450 million and RMB53,309 million (US\$8,409 million), respectively.

-Holding Company Structure and Cash Flows through Our Company
+Holding Company Structure

-We are a holding company with no operation other than ownership of operating subsidiaries in Chinese mainland, Hong Kong S.A.R., and elsewhere that own and operate our marketplaces and other businesses as well as a portfolio of intellectual property rights.
+We are a holding company with no operation other than ownership of operating subsidiaries in mainland China, Hong Kong S.A.R., and elsewhere that own and operate our marketplaces and other businesses as well as a portfolio of intellectual property rights.
 As a result, we rely on dividends and other distributions paid by our operating subsidiaries for our cash and financing requirements, including the funds necessary to pay dividends and other cash distribution to our shareholders, fund inter-company loans, service outstanding debts and pay our expenses.
 If our operating subsidiaries incur additional debt on their own, the instruments governing the debt may restrict the ability of our operating subsidiaries to pay dividends or make other distributions or remittances, including loans, to us.

-Our holding company structure differs from some of our peers in that, although the variable interest entities hold licenses and approvals and assets for regulated activities that are necessary for our business operations, as well as certain equity interests in businesses, to which foreign investments are typically restricted or prohibited under applicable PRC law, we hold the significant majority of assets and operations in our subsidiaries and the significant majority of our revenue is captured directly by our subsidiaries.
+Our holding company structure differs from some of our peers in that, although the variable interest entities hold licenses and approvals and assets for regulated activities that are necessary for our business operations, as well as certain equity interests in businesses, to which foreign investments are typically restricted or prohibited under applicable PRC law, we hold the significant majority of assets and operations, in our subsidiaries and the significant majority of our revenue is captured directly by our subsidiaries.
 Therefore, our subsidiaries directly capture the significant majority of profits and associated cash flow from operations, without having to rely on contractual arrangements to transfer cash flow from the variable interest entities to our subsidiaries.
-In fiscal years 2021, 2022 and 2023, the significant majority of our revenues were generated by our subsidiaries.
-See "Business Overview - Organizational Structure" for a description of these contractual arrangements and the structure of our company.
-Also see "- Operating Results -Variable Interest Entity Financial Information" for further financial information of Alibaba Group Holding Limited, the major variable interest entities and their subsidiaries, our subsidiaries that are, for accounting purposes only, the primary beneficiaries of the major variable interest entities, and other subsidiaries and consolidated entities.
+In fiscal years 2020, 2021 and 2022, the significant majority of our revenues were generated by our subsidiaries.
+See "Business Overview-Organizational Structure" for a description of these contractual arrangements and the structure of our company.